 One of the most common complaints was a broken plastic intake manifold.
-According to many customers, dealers told them that this was a common problem for the Volkswagen Tiguan.
-Thankfully, since the problem occurs so early in the car’s life, some owners were able to get it fixed under warranty.
+According to many customers, dealers told them that this was a common problem for the Tiguan.
+Thankfully, since the problem occurs so early in the car’s life, some owners could get it fixed under warranty.
 Meanwhile, even more drivers complained about a water pump failure.
 One owner even commented that they replaced their VW Tiguan’s water pump three times in under 20,000 miles.
 It’s not a cheap fix either, costing drivers an average of $910 for parts and labor.

-The most expensive problem 2009 Tiguan owners had to deal with was a faulty timing chain tensioner.
-Failure to replace this part caused some owners’ cars to stall while they were driving.
+The most expensive problem 2009 Tiguan owners had was a faulty timing chain tensioner.
+Failure to replace this part caused some owners’ cars to stall while driving.
 The problem was so severe that many owners took part in a class-action lawsuit against Volkswagen.
 Eventually, a settlement was reached, but some owners couldn’t benefit from the terms.
 The timing chain tensioner failure usually showed itself at around 93,000 miles.
 According to the settlement, only 25% to 45% of the repair cost would be covered in this case.

 The settlement also states that Volkswagen Tiguans with over 100,000 miles are not eligible for the extended warranty.
 To make matters worse, some owners missed the January 2019 deadline to file their claim.
 These owners had to pay an average of $3,240 to replace the timing chain.

-2011 was even worse
+The 2011 Volkswagen Tiguan is even worse